hannahql/hannahql.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year PhD Candidate at Stanford University, advised by Ramesh Johari and Gabriel Weintraub.
+Hi!
+I'm Hannah.
+I'm a fourth year PhD Candidate at Stanford University, where I'm advised by Ramesh Johari and Gabriel Weintraub.
+I'm a member of the Operations Research group within Management Science & Engineering and part of the Society and Algorithms Lab.